Tech-at-DU/d3-tutorial/18-Maps-Part-2/readme.md

 If an element has `display` `none` it is not visible.

-The info box will become visible when you hover over one of the circle, it should hide when you move the cursor off of the circle.
-You can do this by adding mous events with D3.
+The info box will become visible when you hover over one of the circles, it should hide when you move the cursor off of the circle.
+You can do this by adding mouse events with D3.

-D3 works with all of the standard JS events but uses it's own syntax of `.on(event, handler)` instead of JavaScript's `.addEventListener(event, handler)`.
+D3 works with all of the standard JS events but uses its own syntax of `.on(event, handler)` instead of JavaScript's `.addEventListener(event, handler)`.

 Find the code where you appended the circles.
 You'll add mouse events to the circles.